notKamui/TPC-Compiler/README.md

 ### Sample

 A good sample is given in `./sample/mini_game.tpc`.
-It's a valid tpc program than you can compile and execute (it's a Guess The Number game).
+It's a valid tpc program that you can compile and execute (it's a Guess The Number game).

 Compile and execute it with the following commands: